 The Rim Fire has burned nearly 134,000 acres in California

 The fire threatens to grow amid extremely dry conditions and hot weather

 Susan Loesch and Curtis Evans just started settling into their second home in California’s Sierra foothills a few months ago.
-Now, they’re worried it could go up in smoke as the massive wildfire spreads.
+Now, they’re worried it could go up in smoke as a massive wildfire spreads.

-“This is kind of a little paradise up here for us. … To think this would all be gone would be devastating,” Evans told CNN on Sunday.
+“This is kind of a little paradise up here for us. … To think this would all be gone would be devastating,” Evans told CNN Sunday.